Learn About Acrodysostosis

 What are the causes of Acrodysostosis?

 Most people with acrodysostosis have no family history of the disease.
 However, sometimes the condition is passed down from parent to child.
-Parents with the condition have a 1 in 2 chance of passing the disorder to their children.
+Parents with the condition have a 1 in 2 chance of passing it to their children.

-There is a slightly greater risk with fathers who are older.
+There is a slightly greater risk for children with fathers who are 45 and older at the time of conception.

 What are the symptoms of Acrodysostosis?